Hypfer/Valetudo/docs/_pages/general/capabilities-overview.md

 Furthermore, this capability will enable you to define ValetudoGoToLocationPresets which are predefined spots that can be called via MQTT.

+## KeyLockCapability <a id="KeyLockCapability"></a>

+This capability enables you to disable control of the robot via the buttons on the devices.
+This is useful if you have cats, children and other small creatures that may interact with your robot without thinking about it.

 ## LocateCapability <a id="LocateCapability"></a>

 This capability enables you to let the robot play some kind of sound often at full volume so that you can find it.